Laura Siegemund: 2023: Doubles: WTA Finals title and top 5

-At the United Cup she lost both her singles matches against Petra Kvitova and Jessica Pegula.
+At the United Cup she lost both her singles matches against Petra Kvitová and Jessica Pegula.
 One week later, she won her tenth title on the WTA Tour at the Hobart International alongside Kirsten Flipkens, which whom she also won the Transylvania Open in October 2022.

 She entered the singles competition of the Australian Open using protected ranking.
-After winning her second round match against Irina-Camelia Begu, Siegemund lost to Caroline Garcia in a three set match lasting over two hours.
+After winning her second-round match against Irina-Camelia Begu, Siegemund lost to Caroline Garcia in a three set match lasting over two hours.